 Every gram of unused or mismanaged inventory increases food cost percentage and weakens contribution margins.
-As explained in why cloud kitchen profits decline despite good sales , hidden cost drift often becomes visible only when profitability has already declined.
+As explained in Cloud Kitchen Profitability Data-Driven Approach and why cloud kitchen profits decline despite good sales , hidden cost drift often becomes visible only after profitability declines.

 Contribution margin reveals how much revenue remains after deducting variable costs such as ingredients, packaging, aggregator commissions, discounts, and marketing expenses.